eclipse-biscuit/biscuit-wasm/README.md

 # Biscuit-wasm

+This repo is part of the [eclipse biscuit](https://github.com/biscuit-auth/biscuit) project.

-This library wraps the [Rust implementation](https://github.com/biscuit-auth) of [Biscuit tokens](https://www.biscuitsec.org) in WebAssembly, for usage in NodeJS and browsers.
+This library wraps the [Rust implementation](https://github.com/biscuit-auth) of [Eclipse Biscuit tokens](https://www.biscuitsec.org) in WebAssembly, for usage in NodeJS and browsers.

 It provides both EcmaScript and CommonJS modules, along with TypeScript type definitions.